 Classes are taught on a volunteer basis by instructors who have gone through a 50 hour 11th Step Yoga training by Britton, and students pass the basket to pay for studio rent.
 Find 11th Step Yoga daily postures on instagram @11thstepyoga and on Facebook.

 Britton is known as a creative innovator in bodywork, yoga and fitness.
 She is irreverent, soul-searching and topline research- minded when it comes to her class and private offerings to her students.
+Abbie is also a master at Yin Therapeutics, and heat training.

-During her ownership of OmVelo, a fusion yoga and cycling studio, she developed her craft at Yin yoga as a result of her yoga therapeutics training with John Friend, and Bikram training with Rob Manosca.
 Yin, the original yoga, is long-held, breath-filled postures done on the floor.
 It is meant to prepare one for comfortable sitting in meditation, but it is so much more.
 Yin is incredibly therapeutic for hips, low back and shoulders.
 It creates deep phasic changes in the connective tissues, the ligaments and cartilage through the long holds.
 In all her classes, Britton brings a colorful and inspired fusion of alignment, therapeutics and deep training techniques, whether the class includes handstands, backbends, flow, a bike or bands.

 Britton has the unique ability to diagnose and treat athletic and everyday movement injuries and anomalies.
 She effectively rehabilitates clients in group classes, whether cycling or yoga, and on her bodywork table.